 Medigap High Deductible F and High deductible G are much cheaper than all of the other plans for the simple fact that they have a deductible of $2,370.
 Their premium starts from as little as $40 in some states.

 All the other Medigap plans like D, L and K are rarely competitively priced so you should mainly focus on the popular plans outlined above.

 Please Note: Innovative Plan G and Innovative Plan F (both with same benefits as their counterpart but with additional hearing, vision and sometimes acupuncture and chiropractic coverage) are available in CA and a few other states.
 Their prices are usually comparable to standard F and G. We explain why below.
 Compare prices here.

 What can affect the cost of a Medicare Supplement plan?

 Like we stated above, there are many variables that can reduce or augment your premium apart from the benefits of your standardized plan.
 Let’s go through them in detail.

 Even if you enroll with one of the best Medigap companies, that doesn’t guarantee you will receive the best Medicare Supplement price.
 Medigap prices even at top insurance providers vary greatly from state to state.
 Aetna may have the lowest priced plan G in one state but Cigna may have it in another.
-This is largely due to market share.
+This is largely due to their actuarial tables and market share.

 The more members an insurance provider has in one area, the less risk they carry.
 When a company has more members, especially if they are younger and healthier, premiums can be significantly lower because they carry less risk that a few clients’ medical claims will outpace the money coming in in the form of monthly premiums.
 This is what happens with the new Medigap Innovative F and Innovative G mentioned above.